 What is the new legislation?

-Presently, service providers are exempt from GST if their turnover is below the $60,000 GST registration threshold.
-However, the new legislation coming into effect on 1 April 2024 mandates GST on accommodation and transport services facilitated through electronic marketplaces, regardless of the GST registration status of the property owner or driver.
+Prior to 1 April 2024, service providers were exempt from GST if their turnover was below the $60,000 GST registration threshold.
+However, the new legislation mandates GST on accommodation and transport services facilitated through electronic marketplaces, regardless of the GST registration status of the property owner or driver.

 The legislation introduces a new category of services called 'listed services’, encompassing commercial, short-stay, and visitor accommodations (like Airbnb and Bookabach), as well as ride-share and food/beverage delivery services (such as Uber and Ola).